 Make sure your chosen installer is a member of the REAL Assurance Scheme, an organisation aiming to raise standards for consumers investing in solar technology.

-4. Hire an MCS accredited installer
+4. Hire an MCS certified (or equivalent) installer

 5. Compare Quotes